Home » Aldi Finds (Special Buys) » KIRKTON HOUSE Luxury Bed Pillow

 Aldi often rotates bedding of all sorts into its famous middle aisle.
 Some of it is excellent, including large embroidered quilt sets, kids’ quilts, and comforters and plush blankets.
-On the other hand, some Aldi bedding might leave something to be desired, as was the case when I tried out a bedding set from the discount grocer last year.
+On the other hand, some Aldi bedding might leave something to be desired, as was the case when I tried out a bedding set from the discount grocer.
 In general, Aldi bedding tends to have almost a cult-like following, with fans swooping in to snatch up products such as velvet comforters and reversible bedding sets when they show up in stores.

 So we know that blankets, quilts, and comforters from Aldi tend to be good to great.
 But what about bed pillows from Aldi?
 Are Aldi pillows any good?